marprezd/marprezd-website/README.md

 ## ✨ Key Features

 - 🌐 **Internationalization** - Built-in support for multiple languages (English, Spanish, and Turkish) with next-intl
-- 🌓 **Dark/Light Mode** - Automatic theme switching based on system preferences with MUI theming
+- 🌓 **Dark/Light Mode** - Automatic theme switching based on system preferences with Chakra UI theming and Next Themes.
-- 📱 **Fully Responsive** - Optimized for all device sizes using Tailwind CSS and MUI
+- 📱 **Fully Responsive** - Optimized for all device sizes using Chakra UI
 - ⚡ **Blazing Fast** - Built with Next.js for optimal performance and SEO
 - 🚀 **Edge-Ready** - Deployed on Cloudflare Edge Network for global performance
 - 🛠 **Modern Stack** - Built with TypeScript, Next.js 15+, and React 19+
-- 🎨 **Beautiful UI** - Clean and modern interface with MUI components
+- 🎨 **Beautiful UI** - Clean and modern interface with Chakra UI components
 - 📊 **Analytics Ready** - Easy integration with your favorite analytics tools
 - 🔍 **SEO Optimized** - Built-in SEO best practices and metadata management
 - 📝 **Markdown and YAML Support** - Easy content management with Markdown/YAML files processed by Velite